-Lead Market Participant, for purposes other than the Forward Capacity Market, is the entity authorized to submit Supply Offers, Demand Bids or Demand Reduction Offers for a Resource and to whom certain Energy TUs are assessed under Schedule 2 of Section IV.A of the Tariff.
+Lead Market Participant, for purposes other than the Forward Capacity Market, is the entity authorized to submit Supply Offers, Demand Bids ,Demand Reduction Offers or Baseline Deviation Offers for a Resource and to whom certain Energy TUs are assessed under Schedule 2 of Section IV.A of the Tariff.
 For purposes of the Forward Capacity Market, the Lead Market Participant is the entity designated to participate in that market on behalf of an Existing Capacity Resource or a New Capacity Resource.

+Maximum Deviation is the maximum available baseline deviation, in MW, of a Demand Response Distributed Energy Resource Aggregation that a Market Participant offers to reduce demand and/or provide energy injection in the Day-Ahead Energy Market or Real-Time Energy Market, as reflected in the Demand Response Distributed Energy Resource Aggregation’s Baseline Deviation Offer

+Maximum Deviation Capability is an estimate of the maximum demand reduction and/or energy injection that a Distributed Energy Resource comprising a Demand Response Distributed Energy Resource Aggregation can deliver, as measured at the Retail Delivery Point and/or Point-of-Interconnection

-Maximum Number of Daily Starts is the maximum number of times that a Binary Storage DARD or a Generator Asset can be started or that a Demand Response Resource can be interrupted in the next Operating Day under normal operating conditions.
+Maximum Number of Daily Starts is the maximum number of times that a Binary Storage DARD or a Generator Asset can be started or that a Demand Response Resource or that a Demand Response Distributed Energy Resource Aggregation can be interrupted in the next Operating Day under normal operating conditions.

+Minimum Deviation is the minimum available baseline deviation, in MW, of a Demand Response Distributed Energy Resource Aggregation that a Market Participant offers to reduce demand and/or provide additional energy injection in the Day-Ahead Energy Market or Real-Time Energy Market, as reflected in the Demand Response Distributed Energy Resource Aggregation’s Baseline Deviation Offer.

+Minimum Deviation Time is the minimum number of hours of baseline deviation at or above the Minimum Deviation for which the ISO must dispatch a Demand Response Distributed Energy Resource Aggregation to reduce demand and/or provide additional energy injection.

+Minimum Time Between Deviations is the number of hours that must elapse after a Demand Response Distributed Energy Resource Aggregation has received a Dispatch Instruction to stop reducing demand and/or injecting additional energy before the Demand Response Distributed Energy Resource Aggregation can achieve its Minimum Deviation after receiving a Dispatch Instruction to start reducing demand and/or injecting additional energy.

-Offer Data means the scheduling, operations planning, dispatch, new Resource, and other data, including Generator Asset, Dispatchable Asset Related Demand, and Demand Response Resource operating limits based on physical characteristics, and information necessary to schedule and dispatch Generator Assets, Dispatchable Asset Related Demands, and Demand Response Resources for the provision or consumption of energy, the provision of other services, and the maintenance of the reliability and security of the transmission system in the New England Control Area, and specified for submission to the New England Markets for such purposes by the ISO.
+Offer Data means the scheduling, operations planning, dispatch, new Resource, and other data, including Generator Asset, Dispatchable Asset Related Demand, Demand Response Resource, and Demand Response Distributed Energy Resource Aggregation operating limits based on physical characteristics, and information necessary to schedule and dispatch Generator Assets, Dispatchable Asset Related Demands, Demand Response Resources and Demand Response Distributed Energy Resource Aggregations for the provision or consumption of energy, the provision of other services, and the maintenance of the reliability and security of the transmission system in the New England Control Area, and specified for submission to the New England Markets for such purposes by the ISO.

-Offered CLAIM10 is a Supply Offer value or a Demand Reduction Offer value between 0 and the CLAIM10 of the resource that represents the amount of TMNSR available either from an off-line Fast Start Generator or from a Fast Start Demand Response Resource that has not been dispatched.
+Offered CLAIM10 is a Supply Offer value or a Demand Reduction Offer or a Baseline Deviation Offer value between 0 and the CLAIM10 of the resource that represents the amount of TMNSR available either from an off-line Fast Start Generator or from a Fast Start Demand Response Resource or a Fast Start Demand Response Distributed Energy Resource Aggregation that has not been dispatched.